-Swimming pool sanitation is a process that is used to destroy micro organisms that cause human diseases.
-The main goal of any pool sanitation process, is to prevent the spread of potential diseases and pathogens between bathers or swimmers.
+Ideally, Swimming pool sanitation is a process that is used to destroy microorganisms that cause human diseases.
+The main goal of any pool sanitation process is to prevent the spread of potential diseases and pathogens between bathers or swimmers.

-The sanitation of swimming pools and spas are usually affected by many factors.
+The sanitation of swimming pools and spas is usually affected by many factors.
 Some of which include:

 Pool sanitizers are designed to react with and kill most bacteria.
 They are also designed to cause oxidation of the contaminants in the water.
-Good oxidation of the contaminants in your swimming pool is essential in maintaining proper sanitary conditions at all times.
+Good oxidation of the contaminants in your swimming pool is essential in always maintaining proper sanitary conditions.

-A very important fact to remember.
-Your pool sanitizers have the ability to kill pathogens and oxidize swimming pool contaminants; however, they must also be able maintain a chlorine residual (concentration) in the water for extended periods.
+A particularly important fact to remember.
+Your pool sanitizers can kill pathogens and oxidize swimming pool contaminants; however, they must also be able maintain a chlorine residual (concentration) in the water for extended periods.

 This process occurs as the contaminants enter your pool and spa water.
 It is also the main source of protection from disease causing bacteria that some swimmers may leave in your swimming pool.

-When the water for your pools and spas is unsanitized, algae begins to grow and your pool becomes unsafe for swimming.
-This problem will become worst and give your pool water a solid green look.
+When the water for your pools and spas is unsanitized, algae begin to grow, and your pool becomes unsafe for swimming.
+This problem will become worse and give your pool water a solid green look.

-This my friend is not good water quality control, nor is it good swimming pool sanitation.
-According to international standards, the water quality of your facility, should be so clear that you are able to see the main drain from the pool deck.
+This friend is not good water quality control, nor is it good swimming pool sanitation.
+According to international standards, the water quality of your facility should be so clear that you are able to see the main drain from the pool deck.

 This visibility should be at least ten meters (eleven yards) all around your pool deck.
 Choosing a sanitizer for your pool or spa depends on many factors which include: